yyqfrank420/polymarketapp/README.md

-# YourGroupPredictionMarket - Waitlist Landing Page
+# Futura - Waitlist Landing Page

 A professional, Polymarket-inspired waitlist landing page for a prediction market platform.
 Optimized for PythonAnywhere deployment.